Survey of exercise therapy in medical rehabilitation

 The results form the basis for the systematic quality development of exercise therapy in rehabilitation, particularly with regard to the further development and dissemination of evidence-based exercise therapy concepts.

-Project manager: Prof. Dr. Klaus Pfeifer
+Principal investigator: Prof. Dr. Klaus Pfeifer

 Project staff: Dr. Wolfgang Geidl, René Streber